berrypatch/berrypatch/README.md

 * telegraf
 ```

-Install and automaticall launch an application with `bp install`.
+Install and automatically launch an application with `bp install`.
 If the app has configuration options, you'll be prompted to set them.

 ```
 $ bp install grafana